RaphaelYoshiga/Yoshi-Develops/index.md

 - [PluralSight](https://www.pluralsight.com/) - It's like netflix, but for IT tech courses.
 You can get high quality content in anything you can think of, security, performance, architecture, containers, etc.
 - [Draw.io](https://draw.io) - My choice for drawing diagrams.
 - [Gravit.io](https://www.designer.io/en/) - Photoshop in browser, useful for editing vectors for example.
+- [Stackshare.io](https://stackshare.io) - Discover which tech stack big companies are using.

 ### Computer science open source courses